What is the best flamenco show in Seville? The city has some amazing venues where you can witness a remarkable flamenco performance.

 What I love about Casa de la Memoria is that it provides an incredible insight into flamenco, effortlessly combining singing, dancing, and guitar in one single performance.
 It’s one of the most authentic flamenco shows in Seville.
 The show is possible thanks to talented students from local schools.

-Casa de la Memoria has two nightly shows (at 19:30 and 21:00) held in a small, intimate venue.
+Casa de la Memoria has a nightly show every day of the year at 19:30.
+On special days, it has two nightly shows (at 18:00 and 21:00) held in a small, intimate venue.
 They take place in the patio of a the old stables that were part of the beautiful 16th century Palacio de la Condesa de Lebrija that you can visit next door.

 Since you will seat in a small and cozy theater, you are going to be up close and personal with the performers.